Top Recent IPOs: New Investment Opportunities

 The company filed on July 6, 2020.
 It went public in the same month, pricing stock on July 29, 2020.
 The offering consisted of 16.25 million shares, with an original price range of $16 to $18.
 Shares started trading at $17, the midpoint of its range.
 The offering gave AlloVir a market cap of $1.1 billion.

 Agora is a China-based video, voice and live interactive streaming platform.
 The company’s goal is to help developers use real-time engagement to create innovative products, improve user experiences and build applications leading to the future of technology.

 Agora has seen steady growth.
 Its 2018 sales were $44 million.
 And in 2019, sales were $64 million, a 48% year-over-year growth.
 Gross profit also increased from $31 million to $44 million, a 42% year-over-year growth.

 The company filed to go public on the U.S. markets on June 5, 2020.
 Pricing took place on June 25, and trading began on June 26.
 The price range was $16 to $18.
 However, shares started trading at $20.
 Agora raised $350 million for a market cap of nearly $5 billion.

 Vroom (Nasdaq: VRM)

 Vroom is an online car resale service.
 Founded in 2013, the company is headquartered in New York City.
-Vroom handles the process between buyer and seller instead of using a peer-to-peer model, like Craigslist.
+Vroom handles the process between buyer and seller, eliminating the need for a peer-to-peer model like Craigslist.
 The company delivers nationwide and also offers financing through multiple banks.

 In the fiscal year ended December 31, 2019, Vroom reported sales of just under $1.2 billion.
 This is a 39% year-over-year increase from 2018, when sales were $855 million.
 However, gross profit went down from $61 million in 2018 to $58 million in 2019.